Kuban Borscht with Pork Broth

 6. Step 6:

-Then add the chopped tomatoes and tomato paste.
-Put out everything together for 3-5 minutes.
-Send the roast to the pan.
+Then add the chopped tomatoes and the tomato paste and cook everything together for 3–5 minutes.
+Add this sauté to the pot.

 7. Step 7: